emurray2/chronomaly/android-project/README.md

 ## Step 3:
 Run `./build-and-debug-poc.sh` from this folder

-You should see a window with LLDB open up.
+You will be asked to select any connected devices or emulators.
+Then if everything else was successful, you should see a window with LLDB open up showing the program in a paused state.
 You can type `continue` and press ENTER to continue the program or enter other commands for debugging.
 Running `quit` will stop the program (if it hasn't already crashed lol) and the debugger.